boazbk/tcs/lec_08_uncomputability.md

 Some  universal Turing Machines with a small alphabet and number of states are given in [@rogozhin1996small], including a single-tape universal Turing machine with the binary alphabet and with less than $25$ states; see also the survey [@woods2009complexity].
 Adam Yedidia has written [software](https://github.com/adamyedidia/parsimony) to help in producing Turing machines with a small number of states.
 This is related to the recreational pastime of ["Code Golfing"](https://codegolf.stackexchange.com/) which is about solving a certain computational task using the as short as possible program.
+Finding "highly complex" small Turing machine is also related to the  "Busy Beaver" problem, see [beaverex](){.ref} and the survey [@aaronson20beaver].

 The diagonalization argument used to prove uncomputability of $F^*$ is derived from Cantor's argument for the uncountability of the reals discussed in [chaprepres](){.ref}.